Ensenada Mexico: Experience the Best of Baja California

 - Estero Beach has a private beach, and its rooms are very spacious and comfortable

 There are also nice places at lower rates, such as the Quintas Papagayo, Hotel Sausalito, and Hotel Plaza Fatima.

 Ensenada Mexico is the home of Fish Tacos

 Ensenada’s most emblematic dish is Tacos de Pescado (fish tacos), a 1960’s creation of Don Zeferino Mancillas, a fisherman who loved to cook.

 Don Zeferino started selling his fish fried whole with garnishes, and for a change, he began to prepare tacos, coating the fish with flour and seasoning it with pico de gallo.

 In any beach restaurant or stall in town, you can informally enjoy this culinary symbol of Ensenada and all the delicacies of Baja California’s land and sea.

-The weather, the beach atmosphere, the water and land sports, the Margaritas, the excellent Baja wines and beers, the seafood snacks; everything works together in Ensenada to make you go out for a good night out in the bars and nightclubs.
+The weather, the beach atmosphere, the water and land sports, the Margaritas, the excellent Baja wines, beers, and the seafood snacks work together in Ensenada to make you go out for a good night out in the bars and nightclubs.

 There are many of them, from the famous Cantina Hussong’s to the most modern and cosmopolitan style.

 Aside from Hussong’s, some places with the best nightlife are Papas & Beer Ensenada, Mango Mango, and Bar 646 ¡Salud!